 Next, the claimant must show causation between the defendant’s negligence and the claimant’s damages.
 In other words, the defendant’s actions must have actually caused the losses for which the claimant seeks recovery.
 In some cases, a defendant may agree that he or she did some things that contributed to the accident but may insist that the bulk of the fault lies with the claimant.
 Under Florida law, this is called an allegation of “comparative fault” and, if proven, can reduce an accident victim’s recovery in proportion to his or her level of fault.
 For example, if a jury finds that the claimant has suffered $10,000 in damages but that he or she was 25% at fault in causing the wreck, the claimant can receive a maximum judgment of $7,500.

 The final step in proving negligence is showing that the person who seeks to recover a settlement or judgment actually sustained damages in the accident.
 This can come in the form of medical expenses, property damage, lost time from work, and pain and suffering.
-If the accident resulted in a wrongful death, the victim’s family can potentially claim damages such as funeral and burial expenses, medical expenses, and other losses associated with the family member’s death.Talk to a Pembroke Pines Trucking Liability Attorney about Your Truck Wreck in Hollywood
+If the accident resulted in a wrongful death, the victim’s family can potentially claim damages such as funeral and burial expenses, medical expenses, and other losses associated with the family member’s death.Talk to a Pembroke Pines Attorney about Your Truck Crash Case

-It takes an experienced, dedicated legal team to fight for compensation after a serious accident.
-Because we frequently deal with trucking companies, insurers, police, and others involved in the process of sorting out truck wreck cases in Hollywood and nearby areas, the law firm of Cohn & Smith can help you answer the hard questions during this difficult process.
-Call our Pembroke Pines trucking liability attorneys today at (954) 431-8100 to schedule a no-cost initial consultation.
+It takes an experienced, dedicated team of lawyers to fight for compensation after a serious accident.
+Because we frequently deal with trucking companies, insurers, police, and others involved in the process of sorting out truck wreck cases in Pembroke Pines and nearby areas, the law firm of Cohn & Smith can help you answer the hard questions during this difficult process.
+Call our attorneys today at (954) 431-8100 to schedule a no-cost initial consultation.
 We represent clients in communities throughout South Florida, including Weston, Coral Springs, and Pompano Beach.